xandramax/Volume1/README.md

 # Algomorph
 Algomorph is a VCV Rack module which helps with the construction of user-defined FM algorithms and allows for morphing between up to 3 of those algorithms.
+In addition, the algorithm is visualized as a directed graph on a built-in display.

-It is intended for use with modules capable of linear through-zero FM, such as:
+It is intended for use with modules capable of linear through-zero FM or phase modulation, such as:
 * Bogaudio [FM-OP](https://library.vcvrack.com/Bogaudio/Bogaudio-FMOp)
 * NYSTHI [µOPERATOR](https://library.vcvrack.com/NYSTHI/OP)/[TZOP](https://library.vcvrack.com/NYSTHI/TZOP)
 * Squinky Labs [Kitchen Sink](https://library.vcvrack.com/squinkylabs-plug1/squinkylabs-wvco)